 When looking at specifications for a digital camera, both the optical and digital zoom measurements are listed as a number and an "X," such as 3X or 10X.
 A larger number signifies a stronger magnification capability.

 Keep in mind that not every camera's "10X" optical zoom measurement is the same.
 Manufacturers measure the optical zoom from one extreme of the lens' capabilities to the other.
-In other words, the "multiplier" is the difference between the smallest and largest magnification measurements of the lens.
-For example, if a 10X optical zoom lens on a digital camera has a minimum magnification equivalent to 35mm, the camera would have a 350mm maximum zoom.
-However, if the digital camera offers some additional wide-angle capabilities and has a minimum 28mm equivalency, then the 10X optical zoom would only have a maximum zoom of 280mm.
+In other words, the "multiplier" is the difference between the smallest and largest focal length measurements of the lens.
+For example, if a 10X optical zoom lens on a digital camera has a minimum focal length of 35mm, the camera would have a 350mm maximum focal length.
+However, if the digital camera offers some additional wide-angle capabilities and has a minimum 28mm equivalency, then the 10X optical zoom would only have a maximum focal length of 280mm.

-The zoom range should be listed in the camera's specifications, usually in a format similar to "35mm film equivalent: 28mm-280mm.”
+The focal length should be listed in the camera's specifications, usually in a format similar to "35mm film equivalent: 28mm-280mm.”
 In most cases, a 50mm lens measurement is considered as "normal," with no magnification and no wide-angle capability.

 Digital cameras aimed at beginners and intermediate users typically only offer a built-in lens.
-Most digital SLR cameras, however, can make use of interchangeable lenses.
-With a digital SLR, if your first lens doesn't have the wide-angle or zoom capabilities that you want, you can purchase additional lenses that provide more zoom or better wide-angle options.
+Most digital SLR (DSLR) cameras, however, can make use of interchangeable lenses.
+With a DSLR, if your first lens doesn't have the wide-angle or zoom capabilities that you want, you can purchase additional lenses that provide more zoom or better wide-angle options.

 Some Zoom Lens DrawbacksAlthough choosing a point-and-shoot camera with a large optical zoom lens is desirable for many photographers, it sometimes presents a few minor drawbacks.